-Teeth Number of teeth; not editable.
-Module Gear set module; not editable; this field becomes the Diam.P. when the linear units in use are [in].
+Teeth Module / mn Number of teeth; not editable.
+Gear set outer transverse module, followed by the mean normal module mn ; not editable; this field becomes the Diam.P. when the linear units in use are [in].
 Part # Drawing number; used only in printed output; Outer CD Outer cone distance; editable.
 Care must be exerted when modifying this field since the cone distance is a calculated value.
 Pinion Offset Pinion offset, in linear units.
 For a left hand pinion, the offset will be below center, and above center for a right hand pinion.
 Not editable.
-Tooth Hand Tooth hand, either left or right; not editable.
-Face Width Facewidth; editable.
+Tooth Hand Face Width Tooth hand, either left or right; not editable.
+Facewidth; editable.
 Care must be used when modifying this field since the tooth facewidth is a calculated value from the gear tooth facewidth and the pinion operating offset.

 Addendum Addendum at tooth heel, calculated from the addendum angle; not editable.
 Dedendum Dedendum at tooth heel, calculated from the dedendum angle; not editable.
 Add.
 Angle Addendum angle, calculated from the difference between the face and pitch angles; not editable.
 Ded.
 Angle Dedendum angle, calculated from the difference between the pitch and root angles; not editable.
 Front.Angle Blank front angle, generally zero for pinion members, and equal to the pitch angle for gear members; editable.
 Back Angle Blank back angle, sometimes zero for pinion members, and equal to the pitch angle for gear members; editable.
-If 90°, HyGEARS will default to 89.95° and any value entered for the OD will be interpreted as a turned $OD$ ; HyGEARS will then modify both the Outer CD and Face Width such that the requested OD is matched, and the Toe OD is not affected.
+If 90°, HyGEARS will default to 89.95° and any value entered for the OD will be interpreted as a turned OD ; HyGEARS will then modify both the Outer CD and Face Width such that the requested OD is matched, and the Toe OD is not affected.
 Pitch Angle Pitch angle; editable.
 Care must be exerted when modifying this field since the pitch angle is a calculated value.
 Face Angle Face angle; editable.
 Care must be exerted when modifying this field since the face angle is a calculated value.
 The check box to the right of the Face Angle gives access to the Imposed Toe/Heel OD window.
 Root Angle Root angle; editable.
 Care must be exerted when modifying this field since the root angle is a calculated value.
 P.Apex Xp.
 Pitch apex beyond the crossing point; editable.
 Care must be exerted when modifying this field since the pitch apex beyond the crossing point is a calculated value.
 F.Apex Xp.
 Face apex beyond the crossing point; editable.
 Care must be exerted when modifying this field since the face apex beyond the crossing point is a calculated value.
 R.Apex Xp.
 Root apex beyond the crossing point; editable.
 Care must be exerted when modifying this field since the root apex beyond the crossing point is a calculated value.
-Outside Diameter calculated value for the OD; the check box besides the OD value, when checked, imposes the OD value which must then be equal, or less, than the calculated value.
-If the entered value is less, and the check box is checked, then the entered OD will create a turned OD at the desired OD value; if not checked, then the $FApxXp$ will be adjusted to match the entered OD.
+Outside Diameter